 Resources for Jewish Patients and Visitors

-There exists a diversity of beliefs and values throughout the NYU Winthrop Hospital system and in the neighboring communities.
+There exists a diversity of beliefs and values throughout the NYU Langone Hospital—Long Island system and in the neighboring communities.
 During the year, there is an observance of sacred time and traditions for someone, somewhere.

 Please note that Jewish and Muslim holidays start at sunset the day before the date listed and continue until sunset of the next day.
 Also, due to Islam’s use of the lunar calendar, some dates will be confirmed closer to the holiday.